vgf89/LinuxShell-CSE222/README.md

 # CS:APP Shell Lab

-# See PDF for details of tasks
+# See shlab.pdf for details of assignment

 ## Files:
 * Makefile: Compiles your shell program and runs the tests